UN General Assembly: Germany struggles to define its place in the world | DW | 24.09.2021

 Germany is hosting a meeting on the Libyan peace process, an attempt to keep the country on track to holding democratic elections for the first time ever at the end of the year.

 Foreign Minister Heiko Maas has made securing stability in Libya one of his signature issues during his four years in office.
-Speaking to DW in New York on the eve of elections back in Germany, at the end of the Merkel era and what's expected to be his final UNGA, he said he's proud of it.
+Speaking to DW in New York on the eve of election back in Germany, at the end of the Merkel era and what's expected to be his final UNGA, he said he's proud of what's been accomplished.

 "The civil war is over and the cease-fire is holding… The fact that we've managed to achieve this together with others in the 'Berlin Process,' is, I believe, a very, very positive development, and one of the few cases around the world where it's been possible to resolve a conflict."